qmk/qmk_firmware/keyboards/planck/keymaps/gunp/readme.md

 * Keymap Maintainer: [Gun Pinyo](https://github.com/gunpinyo)

 This is a personal keymap for myself.
-Almost all of important information is in the following picture of cheat sheet above; there is also the text-version of this cheat sheet at the end of this readme file.
+Almost all of important information is in the picture of cheat sheet above; there is also the text-version of this cheat sheet at the end of this readme file.
 Please note that this layout doesn't employ any transparent keycode, therefore, empty keycodes (including dummy keycodes `XXX`) are all no-op.

 The base layer is `LY-0000`, most of keycodes in this layer is self-explained in the cheat sheet.
 Next, we have custom keycodes called `funcA`, `funcB`,